Skip to main content

 Rosanna worked on the temporary exhibition Indian Encounters (November 2014 - March 2015).
 Rosanna was part of the team that delivered the final phase of the museums fifteen year master plan; the Art of Ceramics, and the refreshed Artistic Legacies and Inspired Nature galleries, which opened in February 2019.

 Rosanna’s current research focuses on collecting histories from Borneo, particularly Sarawak.
-A blog post about one of these early 20th century collections can be found here.
+Read a blog post about one of these early 20th century collections.
 Rosanna is also currently an associate member of the Edinburgh Buddhist Studies, an interdisciplinary research network launched in 2019, and is working on identifying and improving documentation for Buddhist collections from mainland Southeast Asia.

 Lidchi, H. with Nicolson, R. (2020) Seeing Tibet through soldiers' eyes: photograph albums in regimental museums, in Dividing the spoils: Perspectives on military collections and the British empire, Eds. by Henrietta Lidchi and Stuart Allan, Manchester UP